OpenNebula/docs/source/vmware_cluster_deployment/vmware_networking_setup/vcenter_networking.rst

 If the script failed, you can check the lines before EXECUTE FAILURE in the /var/log/one/oned.log to get more information on the failure.
 If the removal hook fails you may have to check your vCenter server and delete those resources that could not be deleted automatically.

 .. warning:: If a port group or switch is in use e.g a VM is running and have a NIC attached to that port group the remove operation will fail so please ensure that you have no VMs or templates using that port group before trying to remove the Virtual Network representation.

+Check the :ref:`vCenter driver guide <vcenter_hooks>` for more information on how to operate the vCenter virtual network hooks.

 .. _vcenter_network_attributes: